common-workflow-lab/python-cwlgen/README.md

 pip install cwlgen
 ```

-### How it works ?
+### How it works?

-There's a copy of the cwl specifications ([Workflow](https://www.commonwl.org/v1.0/Workflow.html)|
+This repository contains a number of python classes that mirror the CWL specifications ([Workflow](https://www.commonwl.org/v1.0/Workflow.html)|
-[CommandLineTool](https://www.commonwl.org/v1.0/CommandLineTool.html)), where the Python classes mirror the CWL spec.
+[CommandLineTool](https://www.commonwl.org/v1.0/CommandLineTool.html)).
+In essence, each class's initializer has all
+of the properties it expects, which may be another object.
+The classes include the relevant docstrings to give you
-This repository also includes docstrings to give you context of classes and their properties.
+context of classes and their properties.

-The `examples/` folder contains some simple examples, however ,
+The `examples/` folder contains some simple examples, however in essence you simply initialize the class you're
-you can simply initialise that class, for example:
+trying to build.
+An initializer for a class has all of the properties it expects which may be another object.

 _Creating a CommandLineTool_
 ```python